Building and maintaining a System of Intracellular Compartments: Detailed dynamical system analysis of a single cisterna

 \subsection{Number of positive roots}

-Given the Hill-type kernels, that we have assumed above, one can have at most three fixed points, regardless of the value of Hill exponents.
-To see this, we notice that the fixed point of the above equation are given by \begin{small}
+Given the Hill type kernels, that we have assumed above, one can have at most three fixed points, regardless of the value of Hill exponents.
+To see this, we notice that the fixed points of the above equation are given by \begin{small}

-\end{small} The above polynomial system can have at most three sign changes in its coefficients, and hence at maximum three positive roots, by Descartes’ rule of signs \cite{burnside,katz} and exactly that many positive roots if all roots are real.
-Various scenarios for how this plays out for $\alpha =2,\, \beta =1$ are shown in Table \ref{Tab:Tcr}.
+\end{small} The above polynomial can have at most three sign changes in its coefficients, and hence at most three positive roots, by Descartes’ rule of signs \cite{burnside,katz} and exactly that many positive roots if all roots are real.
+Various scenarios for $\alpha =2,\, \beta =1$ are detailed in Table \ref{Tab:Tcr}.
 Since the number of roots does not depend on the values of $\alpha,\beta$; we may fix $\alpha=2,\,\beta=1$ from here onwards without loss of generality, resulting in the dynamical equation, \begin{small}

 \end{small}